selsamman/proxily-react-todo/README.md

 ## Setting up Persistent State

-Best practices are to have a folder with all of your classes that represent persistent state and then to coalesce them into an index.tsx file.
-This makes them easier to enumerate which will be needed when you want to persist the store.
+While Proxily does not have a formal structure for store, best practices are to have a folder with all of your classes.
+Then re-export them from a single index.tsx file.
 Your persistent state classes really only need to have the essential functionality for managing the data itself and not the logic for how the data is to be used.
 We place data access logic in controllers.

 We have two simple classes ToDoList and ToDoListItem which represent the list

-###ToDoList
+### ToDoList

 ```javascript
 export class ToDoList {